hugozhu/godingtalk/README.md

 ```

-**github**: Deliver Github webhook events to DingTalk, which can be deployed on Google AppEngine
+**github**: Deliver Github webhook events to DingTalk, which can be deployed on Google AppEngine.

 more info at: http://hugozhu.myalert.info/2016/05/15/67-use-free-google-cloud-service-to-deliver-github-webhook-events-to-dingtalk.html

 ```